ZhengZerong/PaMIR/README.md

 **NOTE**: The current models are trained on private Twindom scans, which are bias towards upright standing poses.
 Fortunately, we have collected [THUman 2.0](http://www.liuyebin.com/Function4D/Function4D.html), a new dataset containing 500 high-quality 3D human scans with more variety in body poses.
 You can use THUman 2.0 to train/fine-tune our PaMIR model or your own models!

+**NOTE 2021/11/16**: The pre-trained model I previously uploaded is not the correct one.
+I have replaced it with the correct model.
+Sincere apology!

 [Project Page](http://www.liuyebin.com/pamir/pamir.html)
 ![Teaser Image](http://www.liuyebin.com/pamir/assets/results_large.jpg)